The strategic intent layer for AI agents

 AI coding agents are great at execution and bad at knowing why.
-Forge is the queryable home for your strategic intent, so any agent can pull the full picture in one call, from the tools it already uses.
+Helen’s Foundry gives any agent the full strategic picture in one call — and checks every PR against that intent before it merges.

 Built for people shipping with agents today